-The type of job on offer to anyone wishing to follow a career in science will depend partly on the chosen field and also how that person wants to use their scientific knowledge and experience.
+Have you ever wondered how to become a Scientist?
+The type of job on offer to anyone wishing to follow a career in Science will depend partly on the chosen field and also how that person wants to use their scientific knowledge and experience.
 However, it should be noted that in many organisations the opportunities to use science in the workplace often decrease as one rises within that organisation.

 Very often to gain promotion within a particular organisation or company a scientist becomes more involved in the managerial side of the business resulting in doing less practical science.

 In this blog, we will discuss the different roles in the field of Science.
 From researchers to analysts, this blog will outline some of the most common routes into the world of Science.
 So let’s take a look at how to become a scientist.

 The kinds of scientific jobs available will depend on whether you want to apply your scientific knowledge and training in a practical manner or use it in a theoretical way.

 Quite often some of the jobs described below overlap as scientists who become experts in their field are called upon to act as editors, advisor’s etc.

 Alternatively, there is always a demand for science teachers either in schools, colleges or universities.
 In many instances, working in academia allows a scientist to combine both teaching and research.

 If you are wondering about how to become a scientist, probably the first step to choosing the right kind of job to suit you is to decide which branch of science you are most interested in.
 Some scientist jobs and careers are advertised on the Royal Society of Chemistry website.
 Often this decision is a gradual process which starts at a young age and is determined by the choices made during your educational career.